County Kilkenny Ireland · Co. Kilkenny · Windgap Save · Share

 Windgap

-A small village in a pass through the hills.
+A small village in a pass through the hills east of Slievenamon.
 The name tells the whole story.

-Windgap is a small village in northwest Kilkenny, on the Kilkenny-Tipperary border, sitting in a pass through the Slieveardagh Hills.
-It is perhaps 200 people, a handful of houses, a pint, a place to be quiet.
-It is the kind of place that teaches you how to look at mountains — not as destinations, but as the ordinary view.
+Windgap is a small village in southwest Kilkenny, hard against the Tipperary border, sitting in a pass through the hills that run east of Slievenamon.
+It is a parish of a few hundred people, a single pub, a church, a lake and a grotto, and a great deal of quiet.
+It is the kind of place that teaches you to read a landscape - the hills are not the destination, they are the ordinary view out every window.

-The village exists because the pass exists.
-The road goes through because the hills open just enough to let it.
-Stop here and you will understand why it is called what it is called: the wind comes through the gap, and that is what you remember when you leave.
+The village exists because the gap exists.
+The road through the high ground goes here because here is where the hills step back far enough to let it.
+Stand in the village on a rough day and you will understand why it is called what it is called: the wind comes down through the gap and that is the thing you remember when you leave.
+The wider district was a slate-quarrying place once - the Ormonde and Victoria quarries worked the seam that crosses the county line - but the slate is long finished and dairy farming is what runs the parish now.

 Population